weijiaheng/weijiaheng.github.io/_pages/data.md

 ======
 **CIFAR-N**

 * We provide CIFAR-10, CIFAR-100 train images with human annotations obtained from Amazon Mechanical Turk.
 The dataset and leaderboard are public avaialble [here](http://noisylabels.com/)!
-And we are looking forward to contributors on the leaderboard of CIFAR-N datasets.
+And we are looking forward to contributors (benchmarking efforts) on the leaderboard of CIFAR-N datasets.

 Code
 ======
 **Weakly-Supervised Learning** (learning with noisy labels)

-* We are maintain a curated list of most recent papers and codes in Learning with Noisy Labels.
+* We are maintaining a curated list of most recent papers and codes in Learning with Noisy Labels.
 Check [here](https://github.com/weijiaheng/Advances-in-Label-Noise-Learning)!

 * **CIFAR-N** dataset: dataloader and starter code to learn from real-world noisy labeled CIFAR datasets.
 Check [here](https://github.com/zwzhu-d/cifar-10-100n)!
 And the dataset website is available [here](http://noisylabels.com/).